Bristol F.2 Fighter: The All-Metal Bristol Fighter

-The Bristol M.R.1 is often described as an all-metal version of the F.2b but was a new design, although its fuselage was positioned between the upper and lower wing as with the F.2b.
+The Bristol M.R.1 is often described as an all-metal version of the F.2B but was a new design, although its fuselage was positioned between the upper and lower wing as with the F.2B.
 Two prototypes were built; the first flew on 23 October 1917, but the M.R.1 never entered mass production.

 American versions

 When the US entered the war, the Aviation Section, U.S. Signal Corps of the United States Army lacked any competitive combat aircraft either in inventory or under construction.
 On 1 August 1917, General John Pershing, the commander of the American Expeditionary Forces on the Western Front, issued his personal recommendation for the Bristol Fighter to be built in the United States, leading to plans for the development and production of an American version of the Fighter by the United States Army Engineering Division.

 Original proposals for American production had the 200 hp Hispano-Suiza engine.
 On 5 September 1917, a F.2B Fighter was delivered to the Smithsonian Institution, Washington, United States.
 Attempts to begin production in the United States floundered due to the decision by Colonel V. E. Clark of the Bolling Commission to redesign the Fighter to be powered by the 400 hp Liberty L-12 engine.
-The Liberty was unsuitable for the Bristol, as it was far too heavy, bulky and the aircraft had a nose-heavy attitude during flight.
+The Liberty was unsuitable for the Bristol, as it was far too heavy and bulky, so that the aircraft was chronically nose-heavy.

 A contract for 1,000 aircraft was placed initially with the Fisher Body Corporation then cancelled and reallocated to the Curtiss Aeroplane and Motor Company.
 On 7 December 1917, the order was doubled to 2,000 aircraft.
 On 25 January 1918, the first aircraft, which was given the name U.S.A 0-1, was completed, despite the misgivings of Barnwell, who was not satisfied with some of the modifications made, particularly in the use of the Liberty L-12 engine.
 According to Bruce, misdirections attributed to Major E. J. Hall of the U.S. Signals Corps had led to roughly 1,400 production drawings produced by Curtiss being rendered obsolete.
 The reputation of the type was also tarnished by three early crashes, although one had been attributed to pilot error and the other two to faulty workmanship.
 Only 27 O-1s were completed.